-MAMH also supported creation of a new Behavioral Health Workforce Center within the Health Policy Commission.
-The Center will develop a plan to recruit, retain, and develop a diverse, experienced behavioral health workforce, and which can provide linguistically and culturally tailored care across the Commonwealth, prioritizing rural and underserved communities.
-A Behavioral Health Workforce Center Advisory Group will guide the Center, of which MAMH was recently invited to be a member.
+MAMH supported creation of a new Behavioral Health Workforce Center within the Health Policy Commission.
+The Center will develop a plan to recruit, retain, and develop a diverse, experienced behavioral health workforce that can provide linguistically and culturally tailored care across the Commonwealth, prioritizing rural and underserved communities.
+MAMH recently was invited to serve on a Behavioral Health Workforce Center Advisory Group to help guide the Center.

 MAMH is pleased to report success in its efforts to secure \$5 million in loan forgiveness dollars in the Fiscal Year 2024 Close-Out Supplemental budget.
 These dollars are targeted to help approximately 100 clinical behavioral health professionals and case managers in DMH-operated programs in exchange for a four-year service commitment at designated DMH sites.
-Funding will prioritize staff of color and staff that speak a language other than English.
+Funding will prioritize staff of color and staff who speak a language other than English.